ministryofjustice/security-guidance/docs/email-blocklist-process.md

 Within this guidance, 'email' might refer to individual user mailboxes, shared or group mailboxes, or distribution lists and mailing lists.

-More specifically, a recipient or mailbox is any functional MoJ email account, for example [security@justice.gov.uk](mailto:security@justice.gov.uk).
+More specifically, a recipient or mailbox is any functional email account, for example .

 Throughout this guidance, references to malicious emails include the following specific threats: